Tesla “autopilot” development effort needs to be stopped and people held accountable

 NHTSA is Enabling the Crash of the Driverless Vehicle Industry and More Needless Human Test Subject Deaths

-My name is Michael DeKort — I am a former system engineer, engineering and program manager for Lockheed Martin.
-I worked in aircraft simulation, the software engineering manager for all of NORAD, the Aegis Weapon System, and on C4ISR for DHS.
+My name is Michael DeKort — I am a former system engineer, engineering, and program manager for Lockheed Martin.
+I worked in aircraft simulation, the software engineering manager for all of NORAD, a software project manager on an Aegis Weapon System baseline, and on C4ISR for DoD/DHS

 - Founder SAE On-Road Autonomous Driving Simulation Task Force